This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Xanterra Parks & Resorts offers tours in their signature Red Jammers – classic open-air shuttles.

-Pro Tip: There are some pluses and minuses to going on a tour.
+INTREPID’S PRO TIP: There are some pluses and minuses to going on a tour.
 Personally, it is not my favorite way of exploring any place.
-Needless to say, you are stuck with a group of people for several hours (half-day or full-day tours) and limited to pre-designated stops and limited time at each stop.
 However, going on a tour is convenient, since you do not have to drive yourself and you can just sit and relax and enjoy the scenery.

 Driving Going-to-the-Sun Road in Glacier National Park can be a thrilling and awe-inspiring experience, but it’s important to be aware of the challenges that come with it.